svenvg93/GitBook/docker/proxies/cloudflare-tunnels.md

 > Make sure that the needed volumes are mounted inside your Promtail container.

-Restart Promtail to apply configuration.
+Restart Promtail to apply the changes:

 ```bash
 docker restart promtail